 - Expended \$158.9 million (incurred \$159.0 million) in Q3 2022. - Health and safety: Surpassed 6.9 million hours with no lost time injuries. - Labour and workforce: Nearing peak capacity with ~1,500 workers currently on site. - Water management infrastructure: Positive progress over summer on TMF and project dams. - Earthworks overburden excavation: Overburden removal from pit and access to fresh rock remains a priority.
 Water level in pit remained at low levels following installation of water treatment systems in Q2. - Mining preparation: Heavy mobile equipment delivery continues with 11 CAT 793F haul trucks, 2 994 loaders and 4 D10 dozers delivered at the end of September.
 Autonomous Control Room completed in mid-September. - Process facility exterior: Processing plant civil works have progressed with a number of areas positioned for handover to advance mechanical installation.
 Primary crusher concrete nearing completion.
 Concrete foundations for the HPGR/secondary crusher, screening buildings and fine ore bins handed over to SMPEI contractors. - Process facility interior: First sections of the ball mill has been mounted on erection cradles and pump box set in place.
 Structural steel and steel deck activities progressing, including piping. - Other infrastructure: Erection of tower bases for autonomous system progressed with 11 of 13 bases complete.
 Truck shop foundations are near complete.
 Buried piping installation has seen lower productivity, with mitigation efforts enacted to complete required excavation before winter. - Power: Power line has been completed with exception of connection to Hydro and main electrical substation, which is under construction. - Supply chain: Equipment delivery is ongoing with inventory being held on site laydown and off-site at warehouses.
 At present there is no material impact on schedule related to supply chain or logistics. - Permitting: Key permits have been received.
-Remaining non-critical path permitting activities well advanced and expected to be received during the remainder of the project construction - 1.
-Actual Company's share of incurred and expended costs to September 30, 2022. - 2.
-Net of leases and working capital assumptions, CADUSD rate of 1.25 - 3.
-Based on 70% IAG | 30% SMM JV.
-Refer to news release on December 19, 2022 - 4.
-Project capital spend incurred as of September 2022 are presented at an actual CADUSD rate of 1.27, estimated remaining project costs presented at 1.25 CADUSD and exclude contingency and escalation as at Sept 30, 2022 remaining spend2 as of Sept 30, 2022 (based on 70% IAG | 30% SMM JV interests at that time)3
+Remaining non-critical path permitting activities well advanced and expected to be received during the remainder of the project construction

+Net of leases and working capital assumptions, CADUSD rate of 1.25 Based on 70% IAG | 30% SMM JV.
+Refer to news release on December 19, 2022 remaining spend2 as of Sept 30, 2022 (based on 70% IAG | 30% SMM JV interests at that time)3